DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Human Evaluation Setup Details

 \section{Human Evaluation Setup Details}

 We employ crowd-workers from Amazon Mechanical Turk (AMT) for our human preference study.
 To ensure high-quality annotations, we set the following requirements for the workers: they must possess an AMT Masters qualification, have completed more than 1000 HITs, maintain an approval rating above 95\%, and come from the United States, Great Britain, Australia, or Canada, given that our task is in English.
 We pay workers \$0.06 to compare two diagrams (roughly \$14-15/hr).
+For each prompt, we show diagrams generated by both our \method{} and the fine-tuned \sdonefour{} (the order of diagrams are randomly shuffled every time to prevent selection biases) and ask five annotators to indicate their preference based on (1) the accuracy of the generated relationships between objects (\eg{}, spatial relationships and arrows/lines) and (2) alignment to the input prompt (\eg{}, how well does the generated diagram reflect the input prompt).
+Then, we take the agreement of the annotators.
+The task is described to the annotators as such: \begin{enumerate} \item Object Relationships is a measure of which diagram better captures the proper relationships of the objects (\ie{}, spacing/positioning of them, arrows/lines between them, \etc{}). \item Alignment is a measure of which diagram is a better representation of the input sentence. \end{enumerate} \cref{fig:human_eval_inferface} shows the interface provided to the annotators during the human evaluation process.